Saga Dawa Festival

 Which Places to Visit During the Saga Dawa Festival?

-Most of the significant events of the Saga Dawa Festival are celebrated in Lhasa.
-You can join the celebrating crowd at Dzongyab Lukhang Park right behind the majestic Potala Palace for an afternoon picnic.
-These gatherings have become a mostly-awaited yearly gathering wherein people would wear their most beautiful attires while they dance and picnic(the locals call it Lingka).
+Most of the significant events of the Saga Dawa are celebrated in Lhasa.
+You can join the celebrating crowd at Dzongyab Lukhang Park, right behind the majestic Potala Palace, for an afternoon picnic.
+These gatherings have become a much-awaited yearly gathering wherein people wear their most beautiful attire while they dance and picnic(the locals call it Lingka).

-The best way to experience the Saga Dawa Festival is to avail of a Saga Dawa Festival Tour of Tibet.
+The best way to experience the Saga Dawa celebration is to avail of a Saga Dawa Festival Tour of Tibet.

 Final Words